‘Produce 101’ Contestant Lee Hae In Leaves Agency, Won’t Debut With Lee Soo Hyun

 During its airing, Produce 101 was one of the more popular music competition shows on Korean television.
 A lot of its popularity had to do with who participated and what was at stake: female talent from numerous agencies hoping to be a part of a girl group backed by a huge corporation.

 Participants who became members of the Produce 101 girl group would do wonders for their careers.
 We know that to be a fact because Ideal of Idol, better known as I.O.I., has been one of the most popular girl groups to ever exist in K-pop recently.
-Almost every album they released, either it be an extended play (EP)/mini-album or long play (EP)/full-length studio album, have been successful selling up to the hundreds of thousands like their final K-pop comeback, a farewell single titled “Downpour.”
+Almost every album they released, either it is an extended play (EP)/mini-album or long play (EP)/full-length studio album, have been successful selling up to the hundreds of thousands like their final K-pop comeback, a farewell single titled “Downpour.”

 What some K-pop fans don’t know is that being a contestant on Produce 101 could be enough to jumpstart careers.
-For example, many former contestants of the music competition variety show who did not make it on I.O.I. are now members in K-pop girl groups.
+For example, many former contestants of the music competition variety show who did not make it on I.O.I. are now members of K-pop girl groups.
 DIA and Gugudan come to mind.

 Not all former Produce 101 former contestants are able to keep the ball rolling when handed an opportunity for one reason or the other.
 Case and point: Lee Hae In.
 Sadly for her, she had to leave her agency which also means she will not make her highly-anticipated debut with Lee Soo Hyun.